tareqimbasher/NetPad/README.md

 ## Contribution

-This is a work in progress, and still in its infancy.
-We welcome all contributions!
+This is a work in progress and still in alpha.
+All contributions are welcome!

-You can currently:
+## Roadmap

+**What is working** :tada:

+* The basics:
   * Write, save and run your own scripts
-* Add additional namespaces to your script
+  * Manage namespaces
-* Reference and use your own assemblies in scripts
-* Add and use NuGet packages in scripts
+  * Standard code editor features
 * Dump complex objects to the results console

-You cannot, yet:

-* Enjoy code-completion features in the editor (`Coming soon!`)
+* Auto-save: If you close NetPad, it will auto-save your changes and restore them the next time you fire it up
+* Add NuGet packages
+* Reference assemblies from disk
+* OmniSharp integration:
+  * CodeLens
+  * Code completion (Intellisense)
+  * Semantic highlighting
+  * Hover for documentation
+  * Format document
+  * Go-to implementation
+  * Find references
+  * Action suggestions

+**What is yet to come** :construction:

+* More OmniSharp integrations:
+  * Code fix suggestions
+  * Format selection
+  * Format as you type
+  * Go-to definition
+  * Go-to symbol
+  * Rename symbol
+  * Diagnostics
+  * ...and more
 * Add database connections
+* Workspaces/Sessions
+* More results console features:
+  * Support for more complex objects in the results console, ex: Dumping images
+  * Exporting results to different file formats, or to the clipboard

-## Tech Stack
+## Tech Stack :computer:

 * Electron.NET ([github](https://github.com/ElectronNET/Electron.NET))
 * ASP.NET Core